mpg-age-bioinformatics/submissions/README.md

 ## RNAseq

-For submitting samples for RNAseq analysis make sure you will need to deposit your files in store-age.age.mpg.de/coworking/group_bit_all/automation.
+For submitting samples for RNAseq analysis you will need to copy your files into store-age.age.mpg.de/coworking/group_bit_all/automation.

 Make sure you create a folder eg. `John_Doe_sequencing_March2020` and that all your `fastq.gz` files are inside as well as your md5sums file (attention: only one md5sums file per project).